 Facing an Uncertain Future?
 Know Your Options!

-The U.S. housing market and financial crisis has caused untold stress and heartache for many families.
-Foreclosure is one of the most devastating financial challenges that a family can face and one that many times can be avoided.
-The options available to South Coast area residents for foreclosure are many.
-Following is a brief explanation of these solutions, including some of their pro's and con's:
+The recent housing market certainly saw some boom times.
+But those times won't last forever.
+And should it end with a bust, it may cause untold stress and heartache for many families.
+Facing a possible foreclosure is one of the most devastating financial challenges that a family can have and one that many times can be avoided.
+The options available to South Coast area residents facing possible foreclosure are many.
+Following is a brief explanation of these potential solutions, including some of their pros and cons:

 - Pro: Does not require the mortgage company or lender's approval.